mantik-ai/tutorials/README.md

 For an example project that can be run on JUWELS with mantik, check out the demo directory.
-For more information on how to setup such a project, seei [the user guide](tutorials/user_guide.md) and the tutorials.
+For more information on how to setup such a project, see [the user guide](tutorials/user_guide.md) and the tutorials.

 Set the required environment variables: